teusH/MySense/PyCom/README.md

 There is a wealth of configuration possiblities.
 Not all have been tested.
 See the scripts to see what they are about.

 LoRa keys and package counter (important for ABP LoRa connectivity) are saved and maintained in nvs memory.
 As well last gps location and next meta info and next gps location check are kept in nvs memory.

+How To clear the configuration in flash memory: on a cold reboot with deepsleep pin enabled and no accu attached to accu load management pin the json configuration file (dflt: `MySenseConfig.json`) in flash memory will be cleared and a new configuration will be detected.
+Use this procedure when new keys of sensors are attached to the controller.

+Question: how can I force a deepsleep without an accu attached to the kit?
+Answer: start without the deepsleep pin enabled.
+After trhe first interval install then the deepsleep pin.

 ### Testing hardware
 MySense has provided several simple XYZ_test.py python scripts to test the sensor modules for needed libraries and check of wiring.